jmackay/angular2-demoproject-aspnetcore/Source/Angular2Demo.Web/Readme.md

 Note if you make changes to the Model classes, please make sure to update the .d.ts files.

 >*TIP: You can enable auto generation of these by using Web Essentials Typescript Generation by right-clicking on the `Models/*.cs files` and selecting `Web Essentials -> Create Typescript Intelisense File`*

+Open Solution file in Visual Studio 2015 and build, or Open in VS Code and make sure all typescript files create their js files and map by running tsc.

 ### Option 1 - MSSQL Database Configuration - READ / WRITE access, full application!